Celeb-heavy Los Angeles suburb gets tough on water wasters

 In July, Democratic Gov. Gavin Newsom asked residents to voluntarily cut 15% of their water use, but useage had declined only 6% as of November.
 The state water board last month imposed a series of mild homeowner water use restrictions, such as waiting two days after storms to water lawns.
 The board could take more significant steps later in the year if the drought intensifies.

 California’s local districts provide water service, regulate use and enforce penalties.
-The Las Virgenes district serves about 75,000 people communities of Agoura Hills, Westlake Village, Calabasas and Hidden Hills — an area that in recent years has attracted a growing number of celebrities, including Kim Kardashian and Will Smith.
+The Las Virgenes district serves about 75,000 people communities of Agoura Hills, Westlake Village, Calabasas and Hidden Hills — an area that has attracted a growing number of celebrities, including Kim Kardashian and Will Smith.

 Like much of inland Southern California, the region rarely gets any rain outside the winter months.
 It’s wealthier than most other parts of the state, with a typical Calabasas home selling for more than $1.5 million, according to the online real estate marketplace Zillow.